Crimes of the Future

 And then there are torture chairs and dining tables (?) that are extremely sought after.
 There’s a scene rivaling the one with Keanu Reaves versus Coppola’s brides (of Dracula), but there are no brides, only a vintage sarcophagus that cuts deep and then hastens the healing process of two level 2 support ladies.
 They are the twins from Kafka’s Judgement, but experts in mechanical scalpels and scissors.

 That’s it; after watching this piece of cinematography, I couldn’t think for an hour straight, wondering myself, wtf did I just see?
-The plot is convex, it doesn’t hold water; everything is slow, gray and oppressive by design.
-This is not Blade Runner, or the rain falling on Rutger Hauer’s body doesn’t shadow any synthetic tear, but somehow all sits together, like a classic progressive rock album boring at times, with sparks of genius and virtuosity hidden in 20-minute long songs.
+The plot is convex; it doesn’t hold water; everything is slow, gray, and oppressive by design.
+This is not Blade Runner or the rain falling on Rutger Hauer’s shadowing synthetic tears; but somehow all sits together, like a classic progressive rock album boring at times, with sparks of genius and virtuosity hidden in 20-minute long songs.

-(Did you know that 8 cenobites are called a cenobyte?)
+(Did you know that eight cenobites are called a cenobyte?)

 Updated: